Director, Eastern Regional Conference

-Véronique M. Cavaillier is responsible for developing and implementing regionally focused export promotion endeavours like trade missions and trade shows and has organized executive symposia and conferences on trade issues.
+Véronique M. Cavaillier is responsible for developing and implementing regionally focused export promotion endeavors, including trade missions and trade shows, and has organized executive symposia and conferences on trade issues.
 She serves as liaison to senior public and private sector officials to enlist their support for CSG East/Eastern Regional Conference’s international export promotion programs.
 In addition, she speaks at various forums to promote the visibility of the Northeast trade capacity.

-Cavaillier has worked in the finance industry, federal and state government and has an expertise in export credit financing, trade finance and international trade policy.
-She holds an M.B.A. in international business from Adelphi University and a bachelor’s degree in international relations and languages from Colgate University, speaks French fluently and has a working knowledge of Russian.
+Cavaillier has worked in the finance industry, federal and state government, and has an expertise in export credit financing, trade finance, and international trade policy.
+She holds an M.B.A. in international business from Adelphi University and a bachelor’s degree in international relations and languages from Colgate University; she speaks French fluently and has a working knowledge of Russian.

 Director, Northeast High-Level Radioactive Waste Transportation Project

-Don Hannon served in the New York State Department of Transportation (NYSDOT) for over twenty-five years.
+Don Hannon served in the New York State Department of Transportation (NYSDOT) for more than 25 years.
 His early years in transportation were in the areas of program auditing and budgeting.
-Later, he was appointed to lead NYSDOT’s Corporate Training organization and was subsequently invited by the State Commissioner of Transportation, Joseph Boardman, (current CEO and President of Amtrak) to serve as his Executive Assistant.
+Later, he was appointed to lead NYSDOT’s Corporate Training organization and was subsequently invited by State Commissioner of Transportation Joseph Boardman (current CEO and president of Amtrak) to serve as his executive assistant.

-Since leaving public service he has worked to help cultivate ideas and relationships to advance improved transportation infrastructure within the U.S. and between Canada and the States.
+Since leaving public service he has worked to help cultivate ideas and relationships to advance improved transportation infrastructure within the United States, and between Canada and the United States.
 His clients include private investors, transportation advocacy organizations, and elected state and federal officials.

-Steve Hewitt is an independent transportation consultant with over 20 years of experience in the field of federal, state and local transportation policy; governmental relations; and coalition building.
-Since January, 2009, Steve has been a consultant to CSG/ERC’s transportation policy committee.
-Steve is a former Director of the Office of External Relations with the New York State Department of Transportation (NYSDOT) where he served on the Executive Staff, and advised senior management on legislative advocacy strategies, and served as the department’s point of contact for stakeholder organizations, trade associations, and governmental entities at the state, regional, and national levels.
-Steve’s priority areas of focus include; advancing regional and national transportation policy initiatives, providing legislative analysis, advice, and counsel to elected officials; and, generally, promoting the importance of ensuring an adequately funded, safe, secure and reliable multi-modal national transportation system.
+Steve Hewitt is an independent transportation consultant with more than 20 years of experience in the field of federal, state, and local transportation policy; governmental relations; and coalition building.
+Since January 2009, Steve has been a consultant to CSG/ERC’s transportation policy committee.
+Steve is a former director of the Office of External Relations with the New York State Department of Transportation (NYSDOT) where he served on the executive staff and advised senior management on legislative advocacy strategies.
+He served as the department’s point of contact for stakeholder organizations, trade associations, and governmental entities at the state, regional, and national levels.
+Steve’s priority areas of focus include advancing regional and national transportation policy initiatives; providing legislative analysis, advice, and counsel to elected officials; and, generally, promoting the importance of ensuring an adequately funded, safe, secure, and reliable multi-modal national transportation system.

 Agriculture and Rural Affairs

-Bob has a Master’s Degree in Management from Lesley University and a B.S. in Business Administration from Hawthorne College, Magna Cum Laude.
-He served his military obligation in the USMC Reserve.
-He spent 36 years with fortune 500 companies in People, Process and Program Management.
-After retiring from HP, Bob ran for the NH House of Representatives and then spent ten years on the Committee on Environment and Agriculture.
-Four of those as Ranking Member and four as Chair.
+Bob has a master’s degree in management from Lesley University and a B.S. in business administration from Hawthorne College, magna cum laude.
+He served his military obligation in the United States Marine Corps Reserve.
+He spent 36 years with Fortune 500 companies in people, process, and program management.
+After retiring from HP, Bob ran for the New Hampshire House of Representatives and then spent 10 years on the Committee on Environment and Agriculture, four of those as ranking member and four as chair.
 Bob is a fellow of the Eastern Leadership Academy and a member of the Farm Bureau Government Affairs Committee.
-Bob was active on the CSG/ERC Agriculture Policy Committee and a member of the Executive Committee and has been active in State Agriculture and Rural Leaders (SARL).
+Bob was active on the CSG/ERC Agriculture Policy Committee and a member of the Executive Committee, and has been active in State Agriculture and Rural Leaders (SARL).
 He now joins the ERC consulting staff as one of the two Agriculture and Rural Policy advisors.